Black Friday Stats 2020: Everything A Great Marketer Needs

-To cross-check the findings in the UK for 2017, I went looking for more Black Friday stats, this time on impulse buys:
+To cross-check the findings in the UK, I went looking for more Black Friday stats, this time on impulse buys:

 This data underpins the information presented in the previous graph.
 With regard to Electronics ranking second to Clothing, I believe it is only rational to see impulse buys more loosely connected to expensive gadgets, right?